Skip Navigation

 The challenge

-At a large public research university, student communications can often feel disconnected and impersonal – leaving students feeling unsure where to direct their questions.
-For IU, “the biggest incentive to get involved in the community was being able to provide this one-stop-shop, home environment” (Seth Walker, Associate Director of International Admissions* at IU).
+At a large public research university, student communications can often feel disconnected and impersonal.
+This can leave students feeling unsure where to direct their questions.
+For Indiana University, “the biggest incentive to creating a community for students was being able to provide this one-stop shop, home base type of environment,” said Seth Walker, Associate Director of International Admissions at IU.

-Seth wanted a platform that made them feel confident that their data would be protected and secure.
+Walker wanted a platform that made students feel confident that their conversations and their data would be protected and secure.

-This was a deal-breaker for Seth when selecting the right environment for his community: “Our biggest goal is to meet students where they’re at while also maintaining our own privacy and security”.
+This was a deal-breaker for Walker when selecting the right environment for his community: “Our biggest goal is to meet students where they’re at while also maintaining our own privacy and security.”

 The solution

-Experimentation was the key ingredient to IU’s community strategy; where they created multiple niche communities, specifically: a sub-Saharan prospective students community targeting students at the selection stage, and an admitted student (offer accepted) communities for three different regions: Korea, Taiwan, India
+Experimentation was the key ingredient to IU’s Unibuddy Community strategy.
+They created multiple niche communities, specifically a sub-Saharan prospective students community targeting those at the pre-application stage, and an admitted student community for each of three different regions: Korea, Taiwan and India.

-Out of those they trialed, their admitted student chat for international students in India proved the most popular.
+Out of those they trialed, their admitted student community for international students in India proved the most popular.

-Unibuddy Community provided a safe, moderated environment for students to meet and chat, all while being supervised and supported by university staff—alleviating security concerns of the institution.
+Unibuddy Community provided a safe, moderated environment for students to meet and chat, all while being supervised and supported by university staff—alleviating the security concerns that the institution had about traditional social media.

-Trickier questions around financial aid or specific facility questions were easily answered and student concerns were alleviated as staff were able to quickly jump in.
-Meanwhile, students were “more interested in having questions beyond a transactional nature,” bonding over shared interests and hobbies, with users discussing their favorite sports, followed by a collective moan over the fact that cricket isn’t much of a deal in the USA.
+Staff members were able to easily jump in to answer trickier questions around topics like financial aid or specific facilities-related questions, which efficiently allayed students’ concerns.
+Meanwhile, students started to show they were “more interested in asking questions beyond a transactional nature,” bonding over shared interests and hobbies.
+Peers started discussing their favorite sports, which included a collective sigh over the fact that cricket isn’t much of a sport in the US!

 The results

-Insights were important for IU, and the Unibuddy Community was able to provide the proof of value they were looking for, to show more senior members the value of belonging.
+Getting insights and return on investment were important for IU.
+Unibuddy Community was able to demonstrate the value they were looking for.

-Expecting only to see the qualitative impact of Community, they were impressed by the glimpse into their prospective students’ minds that they achieved, and were “surprised by great narrative insight into our applicants.”
+Expecting only to see the qualitative impact of Community, they were impressed by the glimpse into their students’ minds that they were able to get, in particular “the insight we got on how to make IU’s narrative compelling to students.”

-Through a mix of qualitative data-driven evidence (such as the number of students in the community) to qualitative narrative insights (being able to oversee the conversations happening in real-time), they were able to produce a well-rounded picture of this group of applicants, taking these insights into their future outreach within this region.
+Through a mix of quantitative data-driven evidence (such as the number of students in the community) to qualitative messaging insights (being able to oversee the conversations happening in real-time), they were able to produce a well-rounded picture of this group of applicants, taking these insights into their future outreach within the target region.

-But, did IU achieve the goal they’d set out… to create an explorative space where students felt comfortable asking questions and connecting with their peers?
-It would seem so.
-With 83 members in their admitted student “Future Hoosiers 2022 – India” community, and more than 850 messages exchanged; Unibuddy Community also became a hub for these students to find the information they were seeking and get their questions answered.
+Did IU achieve their goal to create an explorative space where students felt comfortable asking questions and connecting with their peers?
+Walker and team feels they did.
+With 83 members in their admitted student “Future Hoosiers 2022 – India” community, and nearly 1,000 messages exchanged before students even set foot on campus, Unibuddy Community became that safe space for incoming students to develop that strong sense of belonging.

 Use Cases

-Indiana University Bloomington needed a centralized, safe space where students could find all the answers they needed and connect with others like them.
+Indiana University Bloomington needed a centralized, safe space where students could find all the answers they needed and connect with their peers.

 Results